CHIEF OPERATING OFFICER

 Shaun Castle is the Chief Operating Officer of Paralyzed Veterans of America as well as the Executive Director of the PVA Research and Education Foundations.
 He has a passion for global disability advocacy, veterans’ rights, corporate social responsibility, marketing and branding.

 Castle enlisted in the U.S. Army in 2000 and became a military police officer stationed in Heidelberg, Germany.
-He served in Kosovo, Macedonia and missions in support of the Global War on Terrorism.
-In 2002, he served as a protective services guard to two four-star Generals.
+He served in Kosovo and Macedonia in support of the Global War on Terrorism.

-In 2012, during his rehabilitation, Castle became familiar with the Lakeshore Foundation, a rehab hospital and Olympic training center, in Birmingham, AL. He immediately developed a passion for adaptive sports and playing Wheelchair Basketball.
-He went on to play college Wheelchair Basketball at the University of Alabama and professional Wheelchair Basketball in Europe.
+In 2012, during his rehabilitation, Castle became familiar with the Lakeshore Foundation, a rehab hospital and Olympic training center in Birmingham, AL. He immediately developed a passion for adaptive sports and playing Wheelchair Basketball.